-We will present the finished record to The Vicar and Congregation on June 3rd 2018 at the 10am service.
-All members of the Arts Society Bristol are cordially invited to attend.
+We presented the finished record to The Vicar and Congregation on June 3rd 2018 at the 10am service.
+See the photos here.

 St Mary's HenburyThe Church Recorders have now completed documenting and categorising the records and artefacts of St Mary’s Church, Henbury.
 St Mary’s Church is of considerable antiquity but it was substantially restored in the late 19th century.
 The restoration took place between 1875 and 1878, and the first service in the restored church took place on St Georges Day, 23rd April, 1878.
 The architect for the restoration was George Edmund Street, RA , who also worked on the nave and towered west façade for Bristol Cathedral (1867–88) and an almost total reconstruction of Christ Church, Dublin (1868–78).

 A general description of the restoration works and details of the inaugural service were given in local newspaper articles.
 The Recorders have gathered information about the architect and various artists involved in the design and making of the stained-glass windows and the carving of the pulpit and reredos.
 They have also made a listing of the commissioned works from the church records.
 The artefacts have been photographed and catalogued.